ibm-cloud-docs/transit-gateway/editing-gateway.md

    The network connection now shows the **Pending** approval status in the gateway account.

    The network (VPC) owner's account then receives a notification of the request.
-If the network (VPC) owner rejects the cross-account connection, no connectivity forms and the connection shows a status of 'Rejected'.
+If the network (VPC) owner rejects the cross-account connection, no connectivity is established and the connection shows a status of **Rejected**.
 You can delete this connection at that point, if you wish.
+If the cross-account connection is not explicitly approved, it expires after 72 hours.

    Connection requests can be resubmitted if they expire or are rejected.
-If the network rejects the cross-account connection, it expires after 72 hours.
    {: note}

 5. A user with the [necessary IAM permissions](/docs/transit-gateway?topic=transit-gateway-iam#iam) in the network (VPC) owner's account can see the gateway and the details of all other connections attached to it in **View only** mode.
 From the network (VPC) owner's account, go to the Transit Gateway page and click the gateway name in the table.